-Cannabis was removed as a medicinal from the U.S. pharmacopeia in 1942 and its use has been illegal under U.S. Federal law for both medicinal and recreational purposes since that time.
+Cannabis was removed as a medicinal from the United States pharmacopeia in 1942 and its use has been illegal under federal law for both medicinal and recreational purposes since that time.
 Over the past decade, however, a number of states, including Vermont and New Hampshire, have passed legislation permitting the use of cannabis for therapeutic purposes.
-Both VT and NH legislatures have identified conditions and/or symptoms that qualify a patient to access cannabis through a dispensary system.
-This has been a political, not scientific process.
+Both state legislatures have identified conditions and/or symptoms that qualify a patient to access cannabis through a dispensary system.
+This has been a political, not scientific, process.
 Both states require that a physician, ARNP or PA certify the presence of a qualifying condition and/ or symptoms in order for the patient to access cannabis through a dispensary system.
 In neither state do providers prescribe cannabis; but providers are making a clinical choice and taking on a clinical responsibility when they provide certification.

-Many practicing physicians and other providers are not familiar with cannabis actions and side effects and are not up to date with what is known and not known scientifically about the benefits and risks of cannabis use.
+Many practicing physicians and other providers are not familiar with cannabis actions and side effects-and are not up to date with what is known and not known scientifically about the benefits and risks of cannabis use.
 Many also lack understanding of the regulatory context and practices that structure cannabis use in our states.

-In 2019, an interdisciplinary group of clinicians and cannabis researchers convened under SUMHI leadership to develop guidance to provide a basic knowledge base related to cannabis as a therapeutic agent and to support Dartmouth Hitchcock Medical Center and Clinics clinicians in decision-making and practice with respect to therapeutic cannabis.
+In 2019, an interdisciplinary group of clinicians and cannabis researchers convened under SUMHI leadership to develop guidance to provide a basic knowledge base related to cannabis as a therapeutic agent, and to support Dartmouth Hitchcock Medical Center (DHMC) and Dartmouth Hitchcock Clinics (DHC) clinicians in decision-making and practice with respect to therapeutic cannabis.
 The group reviewed current evidence and scientific understanding related to cannabis actions, considered what might constitute safe practices, and reviewed regulatory requirements related to certification of therapeutic cannabis.
-After several months of review, reflection, and discussion, the group put together guidance to support the Dartmouth Hitchcock Medical Center and Clinics practice community in consideration and management of therapeutic cannabis.
+After several months of review, reflection and discussion. the group produced guidance to support the DHMC and DHC practice community in consideration and management of therapeutic cannabis.

-Clinical guidance for Dartmouth Hitchcock Medical Center and Clinics clinicians was approved by the Dartmouth Hitchcock Medical Center Clinical Practice Committee and posted in the electronic health record in 2019.
+Guidance for DHMC and Clinics clinicians was approved by the DHMC Clinical Practice Committee and posted in the electronic health record system (eDH) in 2019.
 Patient information fact sheets are also available for download.

-Key elements of the guidance for Dartmouth Hitchcock Medical Center and Clinics providers include the following:
+Key elements of the guidance for DHMC and Clinics providers include the following:

-- Differences between Vermont & N.H. regulations, with links to each embedded in eDH. - Understanding of cannabis as a complex herb with many biologically-active constituents including cannabinoids, terpenes and others. - Caveat that scientific evidence supporting therapeutic use of cannabis is very limited for most of the conditions on the certification lists. - The importance of staying current with literature, given rapidly evolving research and knowledge. - The need to balance possible clinical actions and indications for use with patient specific risks. - Recognition that harm is likely to outweigh the benefits in patients who - Are pregnant or may become pregnant - Have a cannabis use disorder - Have or are at risk for bipolar disorder or another psychotic illness - The importance of thorough patient evaluation, clear goals of treatment, and monitoring of effects.
+- Differences between Vermont and New Hampshire regulations, with links to each embedded in eDH. - Understanding of cannabis as a complex herb with many biologically-active constituents including cannabinoids, terpenes and others. - The caveat that scientific evidence supporting therapeutic use of cannabis is very limited for most of the conditions on the certification lists. - The importance of staying current with literature, given rapidly evolving research and knowledge. - The need to balance possible clinical actions and indications for use with patient-specific risks. - Recognition that harm is likely to outweigh the benefits in patients who: - Are pregnant or may become pregnant. - Have a cannabis use disorder. - Have, or are at risk for, bipolar disorder or another psychotic illness. - The importance of thorough patient evaluation, clear goals of treatment and monitoring of effects.